FromTheRags/THC_challenge/challenge_web_stega/install.md

 	git clone https://github.com/SuperTeam1nsa/THC_challenge.git
 	cd challenge_web_stega/docker
 	sh install.sh  # OR make sure you have installed all the tools in the "apt-get install" lines of the script

+## Attack

+The attack walkthrough is described in :

+	challenge_web_stega/solution.txt